 Esoteric esotericism – what’s that?

+To answer the question – what is esotericism, we also need to understand what the term means.
 The term esotericism refers to esoteric, but it is believed that phenomena that are classified as mysticism cannot be excluded from this definition.
 For this reason, esoterics generally chooses more specific terms that refer to a certain type of knowledge, such as esoteric philosophy, philosophy of the mind, etc. In other words, the word “esotericism” refers not only to secret knowledge but also to secrets that are deliberately guarded, including cosmological and metaphysical gnosis.

 Esotericism is used to designate a certain kind of secret or deliberately kept secret of distinguishing between the initiated and the uninitiated since the former are supposed to respect the so-called disciplines of the arcane.